 The Explosive Child had me looking at lagging skills and learning how to communicate with my son and teach him that his thoughts and feelings mattered and should be expressed.

-Saving Sarah, by Suzy Parker is truly an inspirational, page turner.
+Saving Sarah, by Susy Parker is truly an inspirational, page turner.
 I saw myself in this book – over and over and over.
-Suzy is so honest about her struggle to figure out how to parent her amazing daughter with ADHD.
+Susy is so honest about her struggle to figure out how to parent her amazing daughter with ADHD.
 Like us, she is a fierce, warrior mama who gives up at nothing to give her ADHD child the very best.

 3. Differently Wired by Debbie Reber